pravega/pravega/documentation/src/docs/key-features.md

 this configuration as the Stream's Service Level Objective or SLO.
 Pravega monitors the rate of data input to the Stream and uses the SLO to add or remove Stream Segments from a Stream.
 Segments are added by splitting a Segment.
  Segments are removed by merging two Segments.
-See [AutoScaling: The number of Stream Segments can vary over time](pravega-concepts.md#autoscaling-number-of-stream-segments-can-vary-over-time), for more detail on how Pravega manages Stream Segments.
+See [AutoScaling: Varying the number of Stream Segments over time](pravega-concepts.md#autoscaling-varying-the-number-of-stream-segments-over-time), for more detail on how Pravega manages Stream Segments.

 It is possible to coordinate the auto scaling of Streams in Pravega with